 However, the optimizer state is not saved in this way.
 To offer the

-possibility to save the complete model, digitalDLSorteR
+possibility to also save the optimizer, digitalDLSorteR

-has the saveTrainedModelAsH5
+offers the saveTrainedModelAsH5

-function to save on disk the
+function to save on disk

-to load-back models
+to

-into DigitalDLSorter
+load-back models into DigitalDLSorter

 objects.
-Note that in this way just
+Note that in

-the keras model is saved as an HDF5 file.
+this way just the keras model is saved as an HDF5 file.

 ## this code will not be run